Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 Bitter Gourd contains rich antioxidant properties.
 Antioxidants are necessary to multiply the white blood cells (WBCs) and immune cells.

-4) Bitter Melon (Karela) Cleanses Liver and Purifies Blood
+4) Bitter Melon (Karela) Cleanses the Liver and Purifies Blood

 The consumption of Bitter Gourd purifies the blood.
 Moreover, it helps in cleansing all the intoxicating substances from the liver and purifies the bowel.